Utopian studies

 Utopian studies is an interdisciplinary field of study that researches utopianism in all its forms, including utopian politics, utopian literature and art, utopian theory, and intentional communities.
-The term utopia was created by Sir Thomas More in a book with the same name in 1516.
-Utopian studies can be subdivided into three major parts: study of utopian works, communitarianism and utopian social theory.
+In a 1516 book with the same name, the term utopia was coined by Sir Thomas More.
+Utopian studies can be subdivided into three major areas: study of utopian works, communitarianism and utopian social theory.
+A study opposite to Utopian studies is Dystopian studies.
+While Utopias are non-existent societies people dream of, dystopias are essentially non-existent and non-desirable societies that individuals deem worse than their present society.
+They are also known as negative utopias.

 History

 Denis Vairasse is mentioned among the earliest scholars in this field.
-His History of the Sevarambians contains one of the first thoughts on theoretical reflection on the concept of utopia: "Those who have read Plato’s Republic or the Utopia of Thomas More or Chancellor Bacon’s New Atlantis, which are in fact nothing more than the ingenious inventions [“imaginations”] of these authors, may think perhaps that this account of newly discovered countries, with all their marvels, is of a similar type [“sont de ce genre”]."
+His History of the Sevarambians contains one of the first thoughts on theoretical reflection on the concept of utopia: "Those who have read Plato's Republic or the Utopia of Thomas More or Chancellor Bacon's New Atlantis, which are in fact nothing more than the ingenious inventions ["imaginations"] of these authors, may think perhaps that this account of newly discovered countries, with all their marvels, is of a similar type ["sont de ce genre"]."

 After the Summer of Love in 1960s, there was a significant increase in utopian works.
 The Society for Utopian Studies was founded in 1975 and the Utopian Studies Society was founded in 1988.